bitbeans/libsodium-net-doc/hashing/generic_hashing.md

 The `HashSaltPersonal()` method returns a fingerprint based on a salt, a personal and an optional key.

-The output size is always `64` byte.
+The minimum recommended output size is `64`.
+This size makes it practically impossible for two messages to produce the same fingerprint.

+But for specific use cases, the size can be any value between `16` (included) and `64` (included) otherwise the method throws a `BytesOutOfRangeException`.

 The `key` can be `NULL`, or must be in range between `16` (included) and `64` (included), otherwise the method throws a `KeyOutOfRangeException`.